mhdsyarif/api-django/README.md

 # api-django
-Build a REST API with Django
+Build a REST API with Django REST framework